aws-samples/amazon-s3-hash-prefix/README.md

 `make uninstall` undeploy the solution

 ## Uninstall
-To uninstall the solution you must clean the buckest and then delete stack using [CloudFormation](https://console.aws.amazon.com/cloudformation/) console or executing:
+To uninstall the solution you must clean the buckets and then delete stack using [CloudFormation](https://console.aws.amazon.com/cloudformation/) console or executing:
 ```
 make clean-buckets
 make uninstall